DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 sudo nano client.hcl
 ```

-As before you can find the content of the client.hcl in the Scripts folder.
+Like before, you can find the content of the client.hcl in the Scripts folder.

-For the field ```CLIENT_INTERNAL_IP``` just put the internal IP's of your client server
+For the field ```CLIENT_INTERNAL_IP``` place the internal IP's of your client server

 ```sh
 bind_addr = "CLIENT_INTERNAL_IP"